redhat-energy-pod/ocp4-install-upi-nucs/README.md

 - added coreOS install information
 - added notation around pathing in ansible scripts
 - added htpassword notation updates
+- updated quick installation instructions to include earlier steps

 # Quick Instructions for Use

+- Install Red Hat Enterprise Linux 8.2 or higher onto node 1 ( services node ) from a USB
+- Copy over the coreOS install onto a USB for later use
+- Install Ansible onto a local workstation and clone this git repo to that workstation
 - Copy cluster_example.yml from /templates to the root of the project.
 - Rename cluster_example.yml to cluster.yml
 - Update the cluster.yml with the cluster information for your install.